CHRISCARLON/herding-cats/README.md

 ## Purpose

+It can often feel like your herding cats when working with open data sources/catalogues.

-**The aim of this project is simple: create a basic Python library to explore and interact with open data sources**.
+**The aim of this project is simple...**

+Speed up how data analysts explore and interact with open data sources.
-This will improve and speed up how users:

-- Navigate open data catalogues
+- Navigate the open data ecosystem
-- Find the data that they need
+- Find the data that you need
 - Get that data into a format and/or location for further analysis

 **PyPi package coming soon.**